nilips70/French-Election-2022/README.md

    - `french_election_modeling.R`: This R script is where the final dataset is used for modelling.
 It contains the code for running statistical analyses, generating visualizations, and obtaining the results presented in the paper.

+## Getting Started

+To replicate the findings presented in the paper or use the data for further analysis, follow these steps:

+1. Clone this repository to your local machine using Git:

+2. Navigate to the `Data` folder to access the raw datasets.

+3. Open the `Codes` folder to find the R scripts:
+   - Start with `data_preparation.R` to prepare the data for modelling.
+   - Proceed to `french_election_modeling.R` for statistical modelling and result generation.